nodejs/wiki-archive/Modules.md

 <a name="wiki-parsers-binary"></a>
 ### [Binary file parsers](#parsers-binary)

+* [bop](https://github.com/rootslab/bop) — Bop is a very fast Boyer-Moore parser for string or buffer patterns.
+It is optimized for using with pattern lengths <= 255 bytes.
 * [bufferlist](https://github.com/substack/node-bufferlist) — Create linked lists of buffers and asynchronously parse binary data from these lists
 * [butter](https://github.com/rootslab/butter) — Butter === nodeJS Buffer + ( some hexadecimals delights )
 * [epub](https://github.com/andris9/epub) — Parse EPUB electronic book files with Node.JS, load chapters, images etc.